 For a last-minute birthday gift, consider our mouth-watering Birthday Pineapple Drip Cakes™ & Berries with fresh strawberries dipped in gourmet semisweet chocolate topped with white chocolate Happy Birthday sentiments and fresh, cake-shaped pineapple dipped in gourmet chocolate and decorated with colorful chocolate glaze and sprinkles.
 Or, our FruitFlowers® Bouquet – Edible® Donut, a tasty assortment of strawberries, berries, grapes, and more, topped with a delightful Edible® Donut – a donut-shaped Granny Smith apple dipped in gourmet chocolate and decorated with colorful chocolate glaze and sprinkles – makes a perfect last-minute gift for a birthday or any occasion.

 Need to brighten someone’s day or wish them well?
 Our Bundle of Cheer gift set has it all: chocolate dipped strawberries, chocolate dipped pineapple, and an assortment of fresh fruit in a keepsake container, plus a box of mixed Dipped Fruit™ and a fun and cheerful balloon.
-Our Chocolate Dipped Strawberries, Apples & Bananas Box is a versatile and affordable gift for any occasion, with three sizes starting at just $19.
+Our Chocolate Indulgence Box is a versatile and affordable gift for any occasion, with three sizes starting at just $19.
 Need to say, “I love you”?
-Our So Very Sweet Gift Set fits the bill, featuring pineapple hearts, our legendary chocolate dipped strawberries, and other types of fresh fruit, paired with a festive love-themed balloon.
+Our Berry Sweet Bundle fits the bill, featuring a cuddly plush bear and an arrangement filled with chocolate dipped strawberries and cake batter-flavored white chocolate dipped strawberries topped with sprinkles, paired with a festive love-themed balloon.

 Browse our selection of birthday gifts, anniversary gifts, thank you gift baskets, congratulations gifts, anniversary gifts, and more – even “just because” gifts – to find an amazing last-minute gift for a friend, loved one, or business associate, for any occasion.